LucyLu23/StoriesMERNApp/README.md

 <h1>My plan for this project:<h1>
  1. Keeping working on it, firstly solve the iusse to create a module stably, maybe it is the laptop issue or internet problem, not sure.
- 2. Secondly,  add more functions to the projects.
+ 2. Secondly, adding the login page add more functions to the projects.
 Not only this project, I will also keep working on other projects.